huevosabio/ai-town/ramon_readme.md

 ## This is Ramon's log

+- [2023-10-27 09:59:48] The AIs still feel like they are missing intent, I am going to try to update their plan.
+  - Let them update their plan periodically (maybe after every conversation?
+Or maybe as part of the reflection system?)
+  - The updated plan has a hard coded part (which depends on whether they have the code, and a dynamic one which they write into).
+- [2023-10-27 09:49:42] even if both know that they are certified AIs they still do the ceremonial code sharing thing.
+I am just going to remove the option.
+- [2023-10-27 09:21:35] so one of the issues of the game is that AIs with the code keep reporting each other as human.
+The interaction is weird because they should know that the other has the code.
+Options:
+  - Explicitly state that the other has the code, in which case their conversation should be different?
+    - I am going to go for this for now and see how it goes. [done]
+  - Just remove the ability to report and share? [done]
+  - leave as is, but improve the memory system so that they recall when they gave / received the code from someone?
 - [2023-10-22 17:10:57] I am going to change how we log function calls, since if I want to later finetune I may want the output to match
 - [2023-10-20 13:14:21] it is sort of working, but I think when you reach a victory condition it doesn't allow you to play again.
 Time to debug!
   - solved it was a bug with the default flag